-I am Patrick Stevens, a software engineer based in Hertfordshire, England.
+I am Patrick Stevens, a software engineer based in London, England.
 I used to be a mathematics student; I completed my BA+MMath at the University of Cambridge.

 - Mathematica (recreationally); it’s a lovely Lisp.
 At one point, I was very active on the Mathematica StackExchange.

 - Python: better-than-code-monkey experience.
-(If I had to do a coding interview, it would be in Python.)
 The open-source Sextant and Endroid are in Python; I contributed to both of these in my dim and distant past.

 - C#: my day job interacts moderately frequently with C# code.

 - Agda: I’m playing around with this one at the moment.

 I have an interest in rationality, philosophy, lifehacking, and the links between these.
 I like to play around with words and constrained writing (such as poetry).